Journal of Physical Organic Chemistry

 - Combinations of photos and drawings (black and white and colour) - 500 dpi

-Tables should be part of the the main document and should be placed after the references.
+Tables should be part of the the main document and should be placed within the text at the appropriate place.
 If the table is created in excel the file should be uploaded separately.

 Chemical structures should be prepared in ChemDraw either 80mm (one column) or 175mm (two column) widths.
 However, the one-column format should be used whenever possible as this allows greater flexibility in the layout of the manuscript.
 Use this ChemDraw Download or use the following settings: